gruntjs-updater/grunt-contrib-jasmine-phantom/README.md

 If you want to run specific Suite or any spec. _Run this task with the `grunt jasmine:unit:run="suite1|suite2|......etc"`

+`unit` -> It contains options for jasmine task to run specs.

 Automatically builds and maintains your spec runner and runs your tests headlessly through PhantomJS.

 #### Run specs locally or on a remote server

 Run your tests on your local filesystem or via a server task like [grunt-contrib-connect][].

+#### Run with code coverage

+Specify coverage field in options passed as mentioned in options section and the run `jasmine:unit --coverage`

 #### Customize your SpecRunner with templates